 })

 Okay, so far so good.
-Currently, the posts
+Currently, the

 Instead of adding a second parameter to our default export we will transform the function to a higher order function (a function that returns a function):